Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 This strongly suggests that the payload is not simple script content, but **compiled or serialised Python code**, designed to execute dynamically at runtime rather than exist in a readable format on disk.
-The inclusion of `HELLO DECOMPILER` suggests the dev is trolling, they know decoding has gone as far as it can with full decompilation of the obsfucated Python code.
+The inclusion of HELLO DECOMPILER appears to be a deliberate anti-analysis marker, suggesting the developer expected this layer to be inspected.

 The contained artefacts don't appear to be random.
 They suggest that the payload is structured to track or manage some form of runtime state, rather than simply executing a fixed script.